AlexAegis/dotfiles/modules/git-gnupg-signing/readme.md

 all possible git config files have to be explicitly mentioned in the main git config file.
 Thankfully it does not throw a tantrum for non-existent files.

+TODO: The gitconfig file should be created dynamically as the key handle can be different